← All Chapters|Part 3The Operations

 The claim is specific: both John F. Kennedy and Marilyn Monroe were brought to cloning stations, both objected, and both were killed for threatening to expose the system.

-Marshall's claim does not explain the mechanism of either death in detail.
-What it offers is a motive: both Kennedy and Monroe were killed not for what they knew about Cuba, the Mafia, or J. Edgar Hoover, but for what they knew about the cloning stations and the system that operated them.
+Marshall's claim places these deaths in a specific context: they were killed not for what they knew about Cuba or the Mafia, but for what they knew about the cloning stations and the Vril agenda.

 The Megadeth Album Cover